 That said, most nonprofits have at least one staff member on their boards, especially in small nonprofits where the founder may be on the board.
 We often see an executive director serve as a non-voting member of the board or in an advisory position.

 Executive Directors are hired, fired, and supervised by the board, so being a voting member of the board would obviously be a conflict of interest.
 However, the board needs the ED's presence at board meetings to keep it informed and educated about what the organization is doing.
 In volunteer-only organizations, those volunteers might do the work, and some may serve on the board.
-Sometimes state laws permit staff to serve on nonprofit boards, with California being the prime example.
+Sometimes state laws permit staff to serve on nonprofit boards.

 Experts Recommend No More Than One Paid Staff Member